jangroth/aws-certification-notes/devops-engineer-professional.md

   * Commands are in *document* format
   * Can run on resource group, individually or tag-based
 * **Session manager**
-  * Fully managed AWS Systems Manager capability that lets you manage your EC2 instances, on premises instances, and virtual machines (VMs) through an interactive one-click browser-based shell or through the AWS CLI.
+  * Fully managed AWS Systems Manager capability that lets you manage your EC2 instances, on-premises instances, and virtual machines (VMs) through an interactive one-click browser-based shell or through the AWS CLI.
   * Session Manager provides secure and auditable instance management without the need to open inbound ports, maintain bastion hosts, or manage SSH keys
 * **Patch manager**